DebasmitaGhose/Projects/README.md

 # [About](https://debasmitaghose.github.io/Debasmita-Ghose/) | [CV](https://debasmitaghose.github.io/CV/)

+## Telekinesis: Multi-User Multi-Class Classification of EEG Data

+<span style="color:blue">New Project: Code Coming Soon...</span>

+For people with severe motor disabilities, independent mobility is one of their biggest challenges.
+For people not capable of operating manual or remote controlled wheelchairs are heavily dependent on their attendants for all their basic needs.
+Therefore, there is a need for developing smart brain controlled wheelchairs which can help such people with basic movements without assistance.
+The project will generalise the use of EEG (electroencephalography) data for various multi user multi class classification tasks.
+Currently most EEG applications involve training and testing the classifier on the subject′s own data, which makes it hard for Brain Controlled devices to be ubiquitous.
+In order to do that, we used a Convolutional Neural Network on a 64 channel EEG Motor Imagery dataset from PhysioNet to train a Convolutional Neural Network (CNN) that takes in learned representations of the data which are built using an Auto-Encoder and obtained a classification accuracy of 75% when trained and tested on different dataset.
+We also run a user study using the Emotiv EPOC+ Headset to collect data under similar conditions as the training dataset, and test our network and obtain a classification accuracy of 65%

+Link to the Dataset: [PhysioNet Motor Imagery Dataset](https://www.physionet.org/pn4/eegmmidb/)

 ## A Comparative Study of Architectures for 2D Image Semantic Segmentation

+<span style="color:blue">New Project: Code Coming Soon...</span>

 Semantic Segmentation involves understanding the image on a pixel-by-pixel level i.e. to assign a class label to